xmed-lab/CLSS/README.md

-This is the implementation of CLSS for the paper ["Semi-Supervised Contrastive Learning for Deep Regression with Ordinal Rankings from Spectral Seriation"](https://openreview.net/forum?id=ij3svnPLzG).
+This is the implementation of CLSS for the paper accepted in NeurIPS 2023 ["Semi-Supervised Contrastive Learning for Deep Regression with Ordinal Rankings from Spectral Seriation"](https://openreview.net/forum?id=ij3svnPLzG).

 ![CLSS](neurips-semireg-23.png)